 Keep reading, keep studying, keep learning.
 Find new resources, read blogs and discussion forums.
 Browse through online courses and books.
 You will always find new things that are worth taking a closer look at.

 Ready to start?
-Great!
 Make sure to check out these 5 awesome beginner-level web development courses to get you started with coding!

 Here are a few helpful articles you may want to read, too: